 This is Cross Over Ministries’ heartbeat — a Christ-centered Crisis Intervention Program right in Montgomery County.
-And with your help, we are ready to start the process of creating “The Living Room”.
+And with your help, we are ready to start the process of creating “HOME”.

-A small sample of Cross Over Ministries’ “The Living Room” is open to the public.
+A small sample of Cross Over Ministries’ HOME, formerly “The Living Room”, is open to the public.

 102 N. Main Street, Suite #1, Hillsboro, Illinois (2nd floor of the Montgomery County Farm Bureau)

 Do you or someone you know ever need a place just to relax—a place where you are valued—where acceptance and support are the focus?
 You know, the kind of place where even if you were experiencing some sort of mental health crisis in your life,

 there would be people there who truly knew what you were going through and didn’t judge you?
 A place you could go where you are an integral part of your own recovery and wellness plan—and that plan included the things in life you like best—like

 animals or art or comedy or music or gardening or writing or—a million other things that make you unique, make YOU the YOU, YOU were created to be!